-7. When fabricating your bridge, use safe tools, operate them carefully and with adequate supervision.
+8. When fabricating your bridge, use safe tools, operate them carefully and with adequate supervision.

-8. Make sure that abutments, temporary shoring and safety support are strong enough (with a generous factor of safety) and will not tip during use, even if the bridge collapses.
+9. Make sure that abutments, temporary shoring and safety support are strong enough (with a generous factor of safety) and will not tip during use, even if the bridge collapses.

-9. When practicing construction, wear hardhats for safety and to accustom yourself to contest conditions.
+10. When practicing construction, wear hardhats for safety and to accustom yourself to contest conditions.

-10. Follow all safety regulations and guidelines during construction practice.
+11. Follow all safety regulations and guidelines during construction practice.

-11. When load testing your bridge before the competition keep it as low to the ground as possible and place safety support a few inches below the decking under at least 6 feet of the span.
+12. When load testing your bridge keep it as low to the ground as possible and place safety support a few inches below the decking under at least 6 feet of the span.
 This will reduce risk of injury and limit damage to the bridge if it collapses.
 Keep hands and feet out from under the bridge.

-12. Don't stand, sit or lie on your bridge.
+13. Don't stand, sit or lie on your bridge.

-13. To expedite the competition have a preset plan for unloading and staging components of your bridge.
+14. To expedite the competition have a preset plan for unloading and staging components of your bridge.
 Before the competition adjust your temporary shoring to conform to the height of the host's abutments.